nngeek195/IWB008/README.md

 ## Special 💎💎

-- If you need to skip the loging/signup form without running backend please use follow as username and password ther you will able to pass the step
+- If you need to skip the loging/signup form without running backend please use follow as username and password then you will able to pass the step
     (this step I just use for code viewers to easy their work)
   - username = admin
   - password = admin